BridgeBeta

 To kickstart your new project using the Bridge Library, we recommend scaffolding your app with Vite — a fast, modern build tool optimized for React development.

-🛠 Recommended Setup
+🛠 JavaScript Setup

 To install the Kit through npm, run: